markhedleyjones/container-magic/README.md

 ├── Dockerfile           # Generated (committed)
 ├── build.sh             # Generated (committed)
 ├── run.sh               # Generated (committed)
-├── Justfile             # Generated locally for dev (gitignored) ├── workspace/           # Your code
+├── <command>.sh         # Generated for each command where standalone: true (committed) ├── Justfile             # Generated locally for dev (gitignored) ├── workspace/           # Your code
 └── .cm-cache/           # Downloaded assets (gitignored)
 ```

+Command scripts (e.g., `train.sh`, `deploy.sh`) are only generated for commands with `standalone: true` and are committed to the repository.

 ## Contributing